Graduate Program Requirements

 - Three letters of reference

-- All results of your Graduate Record Examination (GRE); general and advanced physics scores - request ETS to report your scores to the Institute Code 4836
+- (OPTIONAL for Fall 2023 Application) Graduate Record Examination (GRE); general and advanced physics scores - request ETS to report your scores to the Institute Code 4836

 - TOEFL Score Report / the IELTS Score Report (International Applicants Only) - request ETS to report your TOEFL scores to the Institute Code 4836.
 Official IELTS need to be mailed.

-The GRE examinations must be taken no later than October in order for the scores to be considered by the Admissions Committee.
-Incomplete files and applications received after December 18th, 2018 will be considered only if space is available.
+Incomplete files and applications received after December 7th, 2022 will be considered only if space is available.

 Entering graduate students are required to have a sound knowledge of undergraduate mechanics, electricity and magnetism, to have had senior courses or their equivalent in atomic and quantum physics, nuclear physics, and thermodynamics; and to have taken upper division laboratory work.